Auto Trader cars

 Kia Picanto

 The Picanto gets all the basics for a city car spot on: decent cabin space from a small footprint, an excellent driving position that will suit drivers of all sizes, good refinement even on the motorway, and low running costs.
-For best efficiency you’ll have to choose the lowest-powered Picanto, with the 1.0-litre DPi petrol engine and in a low trim grade (with small wheels), but the 99hp turbocharged T-GDi model is hardly any less efficient, while being significantly quicker – and therefore more fun.
+For best efficiency you’ll have to choose the lowest-powered Picanto, with the 1.0-litre petrol engine and in a low trim grade (with small wheels), but there is also a 1.2-litre option with a smidgen more power for those who feel they need it.

 Suzuki Swift

 The Suzuki Swift is just a great little car – a no-nonsense runabout combining funky looks, a decent amount of space and a very appealing price.
 The one engine choice is a 1.2-litre petrol with ‘mild hybrid’ technology, which means it has a small electric motor that occasionally assists the engine to improve fuel economy.
-The result is a car approaching 60mpg.
+We’ve been living with one and can confirm it really does manage over 60mpg.
 Plus, the Swift is one of the most fun-to-drive small cars around.
 Choose the manual version over the automatic for the best efficiency.

 Renault Clio

 If there was an award for the most complicated small car drivetrain on sale today, the Renault Clio E-Tech Hybrid would win it.
 That’s because it combines a petrol engine with two small electric motors and a battery pack, driving the wheels through an automatic gearbox that uses legit Formula One technology.
-Explanation aside – we don’t have the space here – the upshot is a highly efficient car that can run on electricity alone for short periods, but doesn’t need to be plugged in.
+Explanation aside – we don’t have the space here – the upshot is a highly efficient car that can run on electricity alone for short periods but which doesn’t need to be plugged in, making it very easy to live with.
 It has surprisingly smooth manners when driven gently, and on a basic level the Clio is a very high-quality and spacious small hatchback that makes for a great day-to-day runabout.

 Toyota Corolla

 Over the years the Corolla hasn’t necessarily had the most exciting reputation, but it’s always been a practical and hugely reliable family hatchback.
-This latest model retains both of those qualities, but now it’s a genuinely entertaining car to drive too.
+This latest model retains both of those qualities, but now it’s a genuinely entertaining car to drive too as we found out when we lived with the estate version.
 All Corollas come with a hybrid system as standard.
 A basic Icon model has the best on-paper efficiency, but whether you pick the lower-powered (140 horsepower) model or the higher-powered (196 horsepower) one, you’re looking at around 60mpg.
 The latter, though, feels a bit nicer: quieter, smooth, and pretty quick.

 Mazda 2 Hybrid